jbatson5/SCALE-test/docs/MAVRIC.rst

       end src
   end sources

-The mesh tally covers only the first 2 meters above the ground, since the dose rate above that would not impact a person.
+The mesh tally covers only the first 2 meters above the ground since the dose rate above that would not impact a person.

 ::